cloudberrydb/cloudberrydb-site/docs/create-and-manage-schemas.md

 myschema.table
 ```

-See [Schema Search Paths](#schema-search-paths) for information about accessing a schema.
+See [Schema search paths](#schema-search-paths) for information about accessing a schema.

 You can create a schema owned by someone else, for example, to restrict the activities of your users to well-defined namespaces.
 The syntax is: